 Benefits, risks and limitations of genetic testing

-Genetic testing for gene mutations associated with hereditary cancer can provide important medical information for the person undergoing the testing and for their blood relatives.
+Genetic testing for gene mutations associated with can provide important medical information for the person undergoing the testing and for their blood relatives.

 Benefits of genetic testing for people already diagnosed with cancer